miguelraz/miguelraz.github.io/blog/dispatch.md

 }

-\miguelito{Alright so what I'm really getting here is I should really, really [just go watch Stefan's talk](https://youtu.be/kc9HwsxE1OY?t=1564).}
+\miguelito{Alright so what I'm really getting here is

+1. I should really, really [just go watch Stefan's talk](https://youtu.be/kc9HwsxE1OY?t=1564).
+2. A big "the Romans had a steam engine but didn't industrialize because they didn't have carbon deposits" vibe.

+There's a time and a place I guess.
+}

 \dispatch{Yeesh.

 Remember the starting claim for this discussion?
-It felt so long ago... but the gist was that for all the bells and whistles that Julia has, they needed time and effort to figure out some hard problems that other people had come up against.
+It felt so long ago... but the gist was that for all the bells and whistles that Julia has, they needed time and effort to figure out some hard problems that other people had come up against (and whose expertise they drew from!).
 Julia is very much the place to park a decision until it gets done right, with oodles of discussions from experts back and forth.
-That's not a simple process, but I can't complain, we're still increasing the `SmileFactor` of all the things that feel like they should work, and do.
+That's not a linear process, but I can't complain, we're still increasing the `SmileFactor` of all the things that feel like they should work, and do.
 }

 Until next time.
 Toodles. :wave:
-If you want to see more posts like this, consider chucking a buck or two on my [GitHub sponsors](https://github.com/miguelraz).
+If you want to see more posts like this, consider chucking a buck or two on my [GitHub sponsors](https://github.com/miguelraz), or, you know, hiring me as a grad student.
 ----